 Edinburgh’s hotels are a grand bunch, with many housed in magnificent historic buildings.
-The Old Town area features narrow alleys, medieval townhouses and the high crag upon which the castle perches, while the New Town is more genteel and elegant, with Georgian crescents and leafy avenues.
+The Old Town features narrow alleys, medieval townhouses and the high crag with the castle at the top, while the New Town is more genteel and elegant, with Georgian crescents and leafy avenues.
 Wherever you stay, you’ll encounter warm Scottish hospitality, as well as the legendary full Scottish breakfast.

 The InterContinental Edinburgh is New Town at its most remarkable.
 A short stroll from Princes Street on spacious George Street, the hotel is housed in five townhouses from 1775.
 The luxurious rooms and suites combine traditional grandeur with modern comforts, and they’re decorated with an eye to the Scottish landscape in subtle shades of forest fern and mountain heather.
 The hotel’s Printing Press Bar & Kitchen has a beautiful stucco ceiling and serves modern Scottish food.

 Prestonfield House is perhaps Edinburgh’s most luxurious accommodation, offering country charm and seclusion near the heart of the city.
 This 1687 gabled mansion lies by Duddingston Loch under the crags of Arthur’s Seat, Edinburgh’s very own wilderness.
 The hotel’s decor is lavish and borderline kitsch, with antiques and generous swaths of fabric at every turn, while rooms are opulent.
 Having a gourmet dinner at the on-site Regency-style restaurant, Rhubarb, is part of the experience.